Introduction

 Examples

-For practical examples of using art in campaigning read these:
+For practical examples and case studies of art being used in campaigning read these:

 - Ducks For Detainees: Art events for awareness raising